Moha-cm/Youtube-Dataharvesting-/README.md

 Access the stored data to uncover valuable insights from the YouTube channel.
 Visualize the data for user-friendly presentation, often using plotting techniques.

 ### 5. Streamlit Application
-To interact with and visualize the collected data, run the Streamlit application.
+To interact with and visualize the collected data, run the Streamlit application.Please make sure you have the necessary requirements installed, including Python, Streamlit, SQLAlchemy, MongoDB, SQL databases, MySQL, googleapiclient, and Plotly.
+These dependencies are crucial for the proper functioning of the project.

 Follow these steps:
 1. Download the source files provided for download.
 2. After downloading, navigate to the project directory in your terminal.
 3. Run the following command to start the application: